Intermediate Jacobians and Burnside invariants: Applications

 The following example gives an alternative approach to \cite[Example 6.9]{CTT}.

 \begin{exam} Consider

 given by the vanishing of

-for general quadric binary forms $f_i,g_i$, so that $X$ is smooth.
-Projection to $\bP^1$ yields a quadric surface bundle, with discriminant cover a hyperelliptic curve $C$ of genus $g(C)=2n-1$, see \cite[Section 6]{CTT}.
+for general binary quadratic forms $f_i,g_i$, so that $X$ is smooth.
+Projection to $\bP^1$ yields a quadric surface bundle, with discriminant cover a smooth hyperelliptic curve $C$ of genus $g(C)=2n-1$, see \cite[Section 6]{CTT}.
 The threefold $X$ is rational, with $\IJ(X)=\mathrm{J}(C)$.
 The involution

-fixes two hyperelliptic curves $C',C''$ of genus $n-1$.
-Applying Proposition~\ref{prop:G} to $C'$ shows that $I\neq 0$ and the action is not linearizable. \end{exam}
+fixes two (nonisomorphic, for general $f_i,g_i$) hyperelliptic curves $C',C''$ of genus $n-1$.
+Applying Proposition~\ref{prop:G} to either $C'$ or $C''$ shows that $I\neq 0$ and the action is not linearizable. \end{exam}

 \begin{exam} Assume that $X$ is rational with $\IJ(X)=\mathrm{J(C)}$, for a smooth projective non-hyperelliptic curve $C$ of genus $\ge 3$.
 Assume that the $G$-action on $\IJ(X)$ does not come from any $G$-action on $C$, i.e., some element of $G$ acts by an automorphism, not in the image of the homomorphism \eqref{eqn.AutAut}.
 Then the $G$-action is not linearizable.
 Examples of this arise from conic bundles $X\subset \bA^2\times \bP^2$ given by